dreamsome/dreamsome.github.com/about.md

 ---

-This is [onesuper](http://chengyichao.info)'s personal blog on art and computer.
+This is [onesuper](http://chengyichao.info)'s personal blog on art, culture, and computer.